ashutoshmjain/homepage/dotfiles/installNotesDebianMinServer.md

 # FBterm

 Since its a 'command line only' environment , I decided to use a fancier terminal - FBterm.
 The key shortcuts didn't  work cuz FBterm needs the capabilities for ` cap_sys_tty+ep' `.
-The command `setcap` , required to setup capabilities, didn't  work on the base server. the binaries of package libcap2 were missing. `apt install libcap2-bin ` to solve this issue and run command `setcap 'cap_sys_tty+ep' /usr/bin/fbterm`
+The command `setcap` , required to setup capabilities, didn't  work on the base server cuz  binaries of package libcap2 were missing. `apt install libcap2-bin ` to solve this issue and run command `setcap 'cap_sys_tty+ep' /usr/bin/fbterm`

 FBterm rocks with zsh and powerline status bar.